This post is a few years old. My new post would be: Don’t worry about the definitions. Have some direct experience. The end.

 First, I would want to see this definition include the superlong, insanely mindblowing list of health benefits of meditation.

-And we are not trying to “shut up” out inner narrator, stop the horns from honking outside, or worry about that tingle we just felt on our toe… We are noticing from this place of awareness.
-Thoughts, etc are coming into our awareness.
+Basically all who lead and practice meditation agree that we are not trying to “shut up” out inner narrator, stop the horns from honking outside, or worry about that tingle we just felt on our toe… We are noticing from this place of awareness.
+Thoughts, honks, etc are coming into our awareness.
 We are not forcing things to arise (like thoughts), not being worried we are doing it wrong if a thought occurs.
 We just don’t want to grab onto the thought train and go for a ride… That tangles us back up in the whirlings of the mindstuff.
 In meditation, we get to witness whatever is whirling.
 We don’t want to stop the whirling.
 Stopping takes effort.
 Let it pass.

-There are many different types of meditation and again, there are words that maybe aren’t a best fit for what the experience of meditating can be.
-“Attention” is another word that takes effort and has a bit of rigidity.
-Maybe the softer language of “allowing” or “bring your awareness to” would be more appropriate.
-Never-the-less, you will see both the words “focus” and “attention” used in the descriptions of different types of meditative practices below.
+There are many different types of meditation and again, there are words that maybe aren’t the best fit for what the experience of meditating can be.
+Like “focus,” the word “attention” is often used in meditation practices, and it’s another act that takes effort.
+If you are doing a focused attention (FA) meditation, then this word is appropriate.
+But if you are trying out a level 4 meditation, then the softer language of “allowing” or “bring your awareness to” would be more appropriate.

 All traditional techniques of meditation recognize that the object of focus, and even the process of monitoring, is just a means to train the mind, so that effortless inner silence and deeper states of consciousness can be discovered.
 Eventually both the object of focus and the process itself is left behind, and there is only left the true self of the practitioner, as “pure presence.” – Giovanni, Live and Dare